The Massive Flat Space Limit of Cosmological Correlators: Cosmological Phonon Collider

 For each diagram, perturbative unitarity bounds on the couplings, given by \eqref{lambda1bounds}, \eqref{gbound} and \eqref{lambda2bounds}, combined with the weak mixing assumption \eqref{weakmix} (relevant for the SE1/2 graphs), impose the following upper bounds on $f_{\text{NL}}$:

 Notably, the bounds on the SE1 and SB1 diagrams, both of which involve vertices containing the $\dot{\pi}^2$ operator, are relaxed by a factor of $\Delta_\zeta^{-1}$.
-As a result, the bispectrum generated by the SE1/2 and SB1 diagrams can reach values on the order of 10 within the perturbative framework.
+As a result, the bispectrum generated by the SE1/2 and SB1 diagrams can be of order 10 within the perturbative framework.
 However, the observational constraints on the speed of sound $c_s$ implies $f_{\text{NL}}^{\text{SB2}} \ll {\cal O}(10)$.

 In Figures \ref{treelevelShape} and \ref{looplevelshape}, we have plotted the shape of the bispectrum, defined as

 as a function of $k_1/2k_2$, and for isosceles triangles (i.e., $k_3=k_2$).
 The shape depends only on the parameter $\alpha$, apart from an overall amplitude, which has been normalized to unity at the equilateral configuration ($k_1 = k_2 = k_3$) for the SE1, SE2, and SB1 diagrams, and at the folded configuration ($k_1 = 2k_2$) for the SB2 diagram.